christian-bick/phantom-snatch/README.md

 ### Nginx as snapshot proxy

-You can make handling snapshots transparent if you use nginx to serve your content for "my.domain".
+You can make handling snapshots transparent if you use nginx to serve content for "my.domain".

 ```nginx
 location / {